 Honours: Available as an additional year (or part-time eqv) to students based on merit.

-Fees and charges: Visit the University of Newcastle website for current fee information.
+Fees and charges: Refer to University of Newcastle current fee information.

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes: visit the University of Newcastle website.
+If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.
+Getting in to the University of Newcastle.

-If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission: visit the University of Newcastle website.
+If you studied vocational education and training, the type of qualification, whether or not you completed it, and if it was graded or competency-based, will all be taken into consideration to assess your eligibility for admission.
+Getting in to the University of Newcastle.

-If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree: visit the University of Newcastle website.
+If you haven't completed any formal secondary, VET or higher education studies we offer a range of options to get you on the pathway to your dream degree.
+Getting in to the University of Newcastle.

 If you have already successfully undertaken relevant study at another higher education institution or from the TAFE/VET sector, you may be granted credit on enrolment in a program.
 This is in addition to using that study to help determine your rank and eligibility to enter a program at the University of Newcastle.
-Visit the University of Newcastle website.

-Visit the University of Newcastle website.
+View all details of this course on the University of Newcastle website.

 Courses are added and cancelled throughout the admissions year and course details are subject to change.
-Check the course search on the UAC website or the My UAC app regularly throughout the 2019–20 admissions period.
+Check the UAC course search regularly.

 Review of programs

 The academic content of all programs is subject to routine review.
-For up-to-date details, visit the University of Newcastle website.
+For up-to-date details, visit University of Newcastle degrees.

 Applicants should note that under the revised Australian Qualifications Framework some programs with honours are four-year programs available with direct entry.
 Other programs are three-year bachelor degree programs.
 Meritorious students have the option to apply for an additional one-year end-on honours component after graduation.
 Check the course descriptions carefully.

-– = data is not available.
+Abbreviations– = data is not available.